The Rohingya are a stateless people and one of the most persecuted minorities in the world, but their struggle has been largely forgotten.

 Life-or-death experiences to reach safety

 Rohingya people have been risking dangerous journeys across the Andaman Sea to reach Malaysia, fleeing violence and persecution, for the past 30 years.
-Because the Rohingya are stateless and continue to be denied citizenship in Myanmar, they lack protection from their country of origin and the necessary documents to enter other countries.
+Because the Rohingya are stateless and continue to be denied citizenship in Myanmar, they lack protection from their home country and the necessary documents to enter other countries.

-“Rather than face death or inhumane torture, the majority of us choose to leave by sea,” one man told MSF.
+“Rather than face death or torture, the majority of us choose to leave by sea,” one man told MSF.
 “The voyage to Malaysia is always perilous, it is a life-or-death experience.”